-Preventing inadmissibly high overpressures in process plants in the operational malfunctions is an important safety aspect and an integral part of the design.
+The prevention of impermissibly high pressures in process plants in the event of malfunctions is an important safety aspect and an essential part of the design.
 Purely mechanical pressure relief devices, and especially safety valves and/or rupture disks, are often used as the ultimate safety measure.

 For the design of these overpressure safeguards, precise knowledge is required of the processes to be secured, the assumed malfunctions and blow-off cases and the regulations and calculation rules to be complied with.

 Following the analysis of the possible malfunctions or non-unusual operating conditions, the cases that cause the highest input of energy into the system are then examined in more detail.
-This determines which flow rates have to be discharged over the safety valve when the maximum permissible overpressure is achieved.
+This determines which flow rates are to be discharged via the safety valve when the maximum permissible overpressure is reached.

-In summary, it can be said that the calculation of a safety valve on its own only takes up a small part of the design and deliberations concerning the accident.
-The real task actually involves recording all operational incidents and malfunctions at a plant that cause overpressure in a part of the plant and to evaluate them qualitatively and quantitatively.
+In summary, the sole calculation of a safety valve only takes up a small part in the prevention of impermissible overpressures in systems.
+Rather, the actual activity is to record all operational faults of a plant that lead to overpressure of a plant part and to evaluate them qualitatively as well as quantitatively.

 Depending on the application, corresponding calculation rules, which are set out in standards, are used.
 Furthermore, thermodynamic system states can only be represented quantitatively with sufficient accuracy with the help of process simulation.